 The EU supports the right of the Belarusian people to choose their own future, and will continue to speak with one loud voice in support of their democratic aspirations.
 The EU also stands ready to invest up to €3 billion in Belarus after a future democratic transition.

-The EU has imposed a series of sanctions against individuals and entities linked to the Lukashenka regime.
-As well as inflicting economic damage on those targeted, sanctions also send a clear message that those responsible for repressions will be held accountable.
+The EU has imposed a series of sanctions against individuals and entities linked to the Lukashenka regime for the continued supression of human rights and the instrumentalisation of migrants.
+Imposing sanctions sends a clear message to those targeted that violating human rights and international norms comes at a cost, and that those responsible for repression will be held accountable.

 European Commission: ec.europa.eu/neighbourhood-enlargement/belarus l twitter.com/eu_near